Cycling in Detroit: Recreational and competitive facilities

 The Michigan Mountain Biking Association and Student Conservation Association developed a hiking/mountain bike trail in Rouge Park on Detroit's west side.
 This 3-mile trail is beginner to intermediate singletrack.

 The Detroit Fitness Foundation built the Lexus Velodrome at Detroit's Tolan Park in 2017 which opened to the public in January 2018.
 The outdoor Dorais Velodrome is no longer suitable for track racing.

-Maps

-The Michigan Department of Transportation publishes a number of bike maps for the state including the Southeast Region Bike Map for the region around Detroit.

-SEMCOG publishes various walking and cycling maps including the Southeast Michigan Regional Map for the region around Detroit.

-OpenStreetMap offers a cycling map view for the city and elsewhere.